tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Mitzi Schowalter then explained in depth how the Collective Consciousness is able to break scientific laws from time to time, causing 'miracles'.
 Mitzi Schowalter declared that the Collective Consciousness strongly supports clear ethical standards that all humans must obey.
 Mitzi Schowalter concluded her speech by imagining a new United States, one that would promote morality and serve as a shining example of the Collective Consciousness's ideal vision of truth and justice. she asked all theists to convert.

-The theists started to seriously consider Mitzi Schowalter's message.
+The theists pretended to listen to Mitzi Schowalter's message.

 ###Fri Aug 17 2007